kaustubhad/fastman/README.md

 #### Parameters:
 * **p1**	= A numeric vector of p-values.
 If the user has a single set of p-values, then this is the input for that.
 In case the user wants to compare two sets of p-values, then this argument takes the first set of p-values as input.
 * **p2**	= A numeric vector of p-values.
 In case the user wants to compare two sets of p-values, this argument takes the second set of p-values as input.
 Otherwise, this argument defaults to NULL.
 * **logtransform** = A logical value; if TRUE, negative logarithms (base 10) of p-values are plotted.
-In case the user wants to use FST score type data or logarithm of p-values directly, then logtransform must be stated to be FALSE, as the default value of this parameter is TRUE.
+In case the user wants to use F<sub>ST</sub> score type data or logarithm of p-values directly, then logtransform must be stated to be FALSE, as the default value of this parameter is TRUE.
 * **pairwisecompare** = A logical value.
 If the two sets of p-values are provided in pairs, the user should state this argument as TRUE.
 Otherwise, both sets of p-values are sorted individually and then plotted against each other.
 * **speedup**	= A logical value; if TRUE, the function employs the faster method where inputs are rounded to 3 digits.
 * **lambda** = A logical value; if TRUE, the genomic inflation factor lambda is shown in the top-left corner.